sst/sst/examples/typescript-monorepo/README.md

     index.ts
   ```

-  Each folder contains all the implementation details for the domain and exports only what is expected to be public to other domains.
+  Each folder contains all the implementation details for the domain.
+And exports only what is expected to be public to other domains.
 The `index.ts` should then export the domains that are public to the rest of the application.

-- `services` - This package is for services that will be deployed to AWS.
+- `services`: This package is for services that will be deployed to AWS.
 These can be Lambda functions that power your API, triggers for your event bus rules, etc. It should not contain any business logic on its own.
-It should import domains from there and only contain the minimal code necessary to call into them and forward results back.
+It should import domains from `core` and only contain the minimal code necessary to call into them and forward results back.

-  Here's an example of what this can look like
+  Here's an example of what this can look like.

   ```
   /services